Mother 3: Legacy

 Multiple critics wrote that Mother 3 was one of the best role-playing games for the Game Boy Advance.
 GamePro's Jeremy Signor listed it among his "best unreleased Japanese role-playing games" for its script and attention to detail.
 Tim Rogers posited that Mother 3 was "the closest games have yet come to literature."

 Nintendo has been heavily criticized for Mother 3's lack of an international release.
-IGN referred to the Mother series as "neglected" in regards to EarthBound being the only game to be released outside Japan across the decades until 2015.
-Bob Mackey of 1UP.com wrote of Mother 3 that "no other game in the history of time garnered such a rabid demand for translation," and Chris Plante of UGO Networks wrote that the lack of an official Mother 3 English localization was one of 2008's "worst heartbreaks".
+IGN referred to the Mother series as "neglected" in regards to EarthBound being the only game to be released outside Japan for decades until 2015, with Mother being localized as EarthBound Beginnings globally for Nintendo Virtual Console, 26 years after the original game's release on the Famicom in 1989.
+Bob Mackey of 1UP.com wrote of Mother 3 that no other game in the history of time garnered such demand for translation, and Chris Plante of UGO Networks wrote that the lack of an official Mother 3 English localization was one of 2008's "worst heartbreaks".
 Frank Caron of Ars Technica said that the fan translation's "massive undertaking ... stands as a massive success" and that "one cannot even begin to fathom why Nintendo wouldn't see fit to release the game in the West".

 Although acclaimed, Mother series writer and creator Shigesato Itoi has stated that he does not have any plans to create a fourth installment in the series.

-The Super Smash Bros. series features the characters Ness and Lucas as playable fighters, as well as minor characters as collectibles, items, or stage hazards.
+The Super Smash Bros. series features Lucas as a playable fighter, as well as minor characters as collectibles, items, or stage hazards.

 During Nintendo's digital event at E3 2014, Nintendo made a humorous reference to Mother 3's lack of a localization by presenting a stop-motion animation created by Robot Chicken.
 The short features a fan in attendance talking to then-Nintendo of America President Reggie Fils-Aimé.
 After the fan says "Come on, Reggie, give us Mother 3!", Fils-Aimé responds by saying "How about this instead?" and then proceeds to eat a Fire Flower from the Super Mario series in order to throw a fireball at the fan.